magento/merchdocs/src/payment/klarna.md

 title: Klarna
 ---

-Klarna is the smooothest way to boost sales and increase your average order value.
-You get customers who buy more and do it more often.
-And you always get paid in full upfront while your customers pay at a later date.

 Klarna lets your customers choose how they want to pay, and supports the purchase with buyer protection and excellent customer service.
+Your customers can buy now and pay later, while you receive payment in full at the time of purchase.

 ## Changes In the Latest Release